by Susan Flantzer

 Anne Marie and Vittoria Amedeo had six children:

 Upon arrival at the court of Savoy, Anne Marie fell under the influence of her pro-French mother-in-law Marie Jeanne Baptiste of Savoy-Nemours who had been born at the Hôtel de Nemours in Paris and was a half-first cousin once removed of King Louis XIV of France.
-The close relationship between his wife and mother was not appreciated by Vittorio Amadeus.
-When Vittorio Amedus severed ties with France in 1690, Anne Marie and her children along with her mother-in-law left Turin, the capital of Savoy, for a period of time in protest.
+Vittorio Amadeus did not appreciate the close relationship between his wife and his mother.
+When Vittorio Amedus severed ties with France in 1690, Anne Marie, her children, and her mother-in-law left Turin, the capital of Savoy, for a period of time in protest.
 Vittorio Amedeo had extramarital affairs which Anne Marie quietly accepted.
 His longest affair, eleven years, was with Jeanne Baptiste d’Albert de Luynes with whom he had two children.

 On August 26, 1728, the day before her 59th birthday, at the Villa della Regina in Turin, Duchy of Savoy, now in Italy, Anne Marie died after a series of heart attacks.
 She was buried at the Basilica of Superga in Turin.